An explanation of how wages are determined in a perfectly competitive labour market.

 - Therefore they have to set the equilibrium wage We.

-- Because firms are wages takers the supply curve of labour is perfectly elastic therefore AC = MC
+- Because firms are wage takers, the supply curve of labour is perfectly elastic therefore AC = MC.

 - The firm will maximise profits by employing at Q1 where MRP of Labour = MC of Labour

-- Supply is inelastic because of the qualifications required
+- Supply of lawyers is inelastic because of the qualifications required.

-- MRP of lawyers is high.
+- The Marginal Revenue Product (MRP) of lawyers is high.
 If they are successful they can make firms a lot of revenue.

-- Supply is elastic, because there are many 1000s of people who are suitable for working, qualifications are not really required
+- Supply of cleaners is elastic because there are many thousands of people who are suitable for working, qualifications are not really required.